Arrest On Green Sparks Debate | New Haven Independent

 Police said Hinton was acting to guide Richardson away from a scene so officers could do their work.
 Richardson, Ellington and Carmody said Hinton “shoved” Richardson.

 In either case, multiple officers were soon wrestling Richardson to the ground.
-(You can watch the arrest in the above body cam video provided by the police.)

 “Stop resisting,” one officer commanded as the cops were handcuffing Richardson.